 Moreover, the free version of DaVinci Resolve does not support GPU rendering, so if you use the program for 4K or long videos, you will be waiting a long time for the program to render the video.

-Lastly, Resolve takes about 4 GB of storage, while Filmora takes about 1 GB, which is much less than the former.
+Lastly, Resolve takes about 4 GB of storage, while Filmora takes about 1 GB, much less than the former.

 Related: Shotcut vs. DaVinci Resolve